Broadband over power lines: Deployments

 There have been many attempts worldwide to implement access BPL, all which have indicated that BPL is not viable as a means of delivering broadband Internet access.
-This is because of two problems: limited reach, and low bandwidth which do not come close to matching ADSL, Wi-Fi, and even 3G mobile.
+This is because of two problems: Limited reach, and low bandwidth, neither of which even comes close to matching ADSL, Wi-Fi, and even 3G mobile.
 World major providers have either limited their BPL deployments to low-bandwidth connected equipment via smart grids, or ceased BPL operations altogether.

-Australia saw trials of access BPL between 2004 and 2007; but no active access BPL deployments appear to remain there.
+Australia saw trials of access BPL between 2004–2007, but no active access BPL deployments appear to remain there.

-In the UK, the BBC published the results of tests to detect interference from BPL installations.
+In the U.K., the BBC published the results of tests to detect interference from BPL installations.

-In the US, in October 2004, the US Federal Communications Commission adopted rules to facilitate the deployment of "Access BPL", the marketing term for Internet access service over power lines.
+In October 2004, the U.S. Federal Communications Commission adopted rules to facilitate the deployment of "Access BPL" – the marketing term for Internet access service over power lines.
 The technical rules are more liberal than those advanced by the US national amateur radio organization, the American Radio Relay League (ARRL), and other spectrum users, but include provisions that require BPL providers to investigate and correct any interference they cause.

-One service was announced in 2004 for Ohio, Kentucky, and Indiana by Current Communications but they left the BPL business in 2008.
+One service, Current Communications, announced coverage in 2004 for Ohio, Kentucky, and Indiana, but then left the BPL business in 2008.

-On August 3, 2006, FCC adopted a memorandum opinion and an order on broadband over power lines, giving the go-ahead to promote broadband service to all Americans.
-The order rejected calls from aviation, business, commercial, amateur radio and other sectors of spectrum users to limit or prohibit deployment until further study was completed.
-FCC chief Kevin Martin said that BPL "holds great promise as a ubiquitous broadband solution that would offer a viable alternative to cable, digital subscriber line, fiber, and wireless broadband solutions".
+On 3 August 2006, the FCC adopted a memorandum opinion and an order on broadband over power lines, giving the go-ahead to promote broadband service to all Americans.
+The order rejected calls from aviation, business, commercial, amateur radio, and other sectors of spectrum users to limit or prohibit deployment until further study was completed.
+Kevin Martin, then Chairman of the FCC, said that BPL "holds great promise as a ubiquitous broadband solution that would offer a viable alternative to cable, digital subscriber line, fiber, and wireless broadband solutions".

-In the US, International Broadband Electric Communications (IBEC), which had an ambitious plan to provide access BPL in the US, ceased BPL operations in January 2012.
+International Broadband Electric Communications (IBEC), which had an ambitious plan to provide access BPL in the U.S., ceased BPL operations in January 2012.

+On 19 January 2018, E.ON, the German multinational electric utility company, serving about 48 million customers across several European countries, decided to use BPL in the low-voltage segment of their grid for communication with their smart metering devices.
+The utility chose Corinex as the provider for the initial two years of the deployment.
+The initial deployment was several ten thousand repeaters and headends, providing secure communication for meters at about 200,000 households.
+The utility selected Corinex GridValue energy management system, using the IBM Tivoli platform, to manage the network.